Hung Up: Music structure and lyrics

 According to the sheet music that is on Musicnotes.com, "Hung Up" is set in common time, and has a moderate dance-beat tempo of 120 beats per minute, and the key of D minor with Madonna's vocal range spanning from the low note of G_{3} to the high note of B_{4}.
 The song progresses in the following chord progressions of Dm–F–C–Dm in the verses and Dm–F–Am–Dm in the chorus, and changes to B–F–A–Dm for the bridge.
 "Hung Up" uses the sound of a ticking clock to symbolize fear of wasted time, which was incorporated by composer Stuart Price, from his remix of Gwen Stefani's 2004 single "What You Waiting For?".
 According to Slant Magazine, the song embodies some of Madonna's old singles, incorporating them into the song's pitched-upward vocals while presenting an archetypical key change/tonicization during the bridge.

-Lyrically, the song is written from the perspective of a girl who once had nothing and the theme centers around love.
+Lyrically, "Hung Up" is a bittersweet love song written from the perspective of a girl who once had nothing.
 About.com compared the lyrics of "Hung Up" and another song "I Love New York" from the Confessions on a Dance Floor album, to the style of the songs in Madonna's American Life album.
 According to About.com, the song is written as a very traditional dance number which is rooted in relationship issues.
 Also present in the lyrics is Madonna's enduring embrace of strong, independent women.
 The song's hook, "Time goes by so slowly for those who wait," is taken from Madonna's 1989 collaboration with Prince, "Love Song", as is the line "Those who run seem to have all the fun."